 Fetal Cardiology Program

-The fetal cardiology program at St. Joseph’s Children’s Hospital provides comprehensive care for the pregnant mother and her fetus, who has been diagnosed with a heart defect.
+The fetal cardiology program at St. Joseph’s Children’s Hospital provides comprehensive care for the pregnant mother and fetus who has been diagnosed with a heart defect.
 Our fetal services span the length of your entire pregnancy, starting with a fetal echocardiogram, which helps screen for potential heart defects, and continuing to delivery of your child where further care is transitioned to our neonatal and pediatric cardiology team if necessary.
 Our expert team consists of fetal and pediatric cardiologists, pediatric and congenital heart surgeons, fetal and pediatric cardiac sonographers and a nurse navigator, who work closely with the patient’s obstetrical team to manage care throughout a high-risk pregnancy and delivery.

 Who Is Most At Risk for Heart Defects?